Steffeeeen1234/MillControl/README.md

 #### Select a Time Mode
 You can select from up to 20 modes with settings for time or weight.
 For each mode there are two different options available:
-- multi selection
+- multi selection: mulitple options are available
-- single selection (FLAT_MODE in UI.h).
+- single selection: only one option is available (FLAT_MODE in UI.h).

 ##### multi selection
 For every mode there are timeings for a single click, double click (or mill switch 2, if available) and long click.